2022–2023 California floods: Nevada

-Flood watches were issued for Northern Nevada.
+Flood watches were issued for Northern Nevada in December.
 In parts of the Sierra Nevada, 7.5 in of snow fell in just one hour.
 Reno, Nevada recorded its third wettest day on record.
+The initial wave of storms in Nevada caused a fatality and $10 million in damage.
+In addition, 35,000 customers in the state lost power.

 Arizona

 Flooding from Oak Creek impacted the community of Cornville in Yavapai County, Arizona, on January 1 due to heavy rain hitting the area.
 Water from the creek rose to more than 8 feet, prompting flood warnings to be issued for the area.
+On January 2, Phoenix set a daily rainfall record of .43 in, with snow falling north of the suburbs.

 Utah

 The city of Draper, Utah, experienced flooding on the night of January 10 when heavy rains moved through the city.
 More than 30 homes were inundated as several inches of rain fell.